Jason-Skillman/Singleton-Behavior/README.md

 public class GameManager : SingletonBehavior<GameManager> {
 ```

-Every `SingletonBehavior` will have a static `Instance` property to access your singlton from anywhere.
-You will have access to all public variables, properties and methods of that class.
+Every `SingletonBehavior` will have a static `Instance` property to access your singleton from anywhere.
+You will have access to all public variables, properties, and methods of that class.

 ```C#
 GameManager.Instance.MyMethod();
 ```

-`SingletonBehavior` uses the `MonoBehavior` `Awake()` Unity message to create the instance so you will have to override and call it's base to properly use the Awake method in your script.
+`SingletonBehavior` uses the `MonoBehavior` `Awake()` Unity message to create the instance so you will have to override and call its base to properly use the Awake method in your script.

 ```C#
 protected override void Awake() {